URL Rewriting

 The HTTP redirect status code (

-301permanent redirect,302temporary redirect,307temporary redirect preserving method,308permanent redirect preserving method). -
+301permanent redirect,302temporary redirect,307temporary redirect preserving method,308permanent redirect preserving method).
+When omitted, header mode is used. -

 disabled (bool), optional